Characterizing losses in InAs two-dimensional electron gas-based gatemon qubits: Abstract

 \section{Abstract}

 The tunnelling of cooper pairs across a Josephson junction (JJ) allow for the nonlinear inductance necessary to construct superconducting qubits, amplifiers, and various other quantum circuits.
-An alternative approach using hybrid superconductor-semiconductor JJs can enable a superconducting qubit architecture with full electric field control.
-Here we present continuous-wave and time-domain characterization of gatemon qubits based on an InAs 2DEG.
+An alternative approach using hybrid superconductor-semiconductor JJs can enable superconducting qubit architectures with all electric control.
+Here we present continuous-wave and time-domain characterization of gatemon qubits and coplanar waveguide resonators based on an InAs two-dimensional electron gas.
 We show that the qubit undergoes a vacuum Rabi splitting with a readout cavity and we drive coherent Rabi oscillations between the qubit ground and first excited states.
-We measure qubit coherence times to be $T_1 =$ 100 ns over a 1.5 GHz tunable band.
-While various loss mechanisms are present in III-V gatemon circuits we detail future directions in enhancing the coherence times of qubit devices on this platform.
+We measure qubit relaxation times to be $T_1 =$ 100 ns over a 1.5 GHz tunable band.
+We detail the loss mechanisms present in these materials through a systematic study of the quality factors of coplanar waveguide resonators.
+While various loss mechanisms are present in III-V gatemon circuits we detail future directions in enhancing the relaxation times of qubit devices on this platform.